whatwg/streams/streams-for-raw-video-explainer.md

 ## Principles

 The envisioned changes to the streams specification could look like the following:
-*   Add a new 'transfer' type to `ReadableStream`, `WritableStream` and `TransformStream`.
+*   Add a new 'transfer' value that can be passed to `ReadableStream` type, `WritableStream` type and `TransformStream` readableType/writableType.
-    For streams that do not have the 'transfer' type, nothing changes.
+    For streams that do not use the 'transfer' type, nothing changes.
-*   Streams of the 'transfer' type can only manipulate Transferable or Serializable objects.
+*   Streams of the 'transfer' type can only manipulate that are marked both as Transferable and Serializable.
-    If a non Transferable or Serializable object is enqueued or written, the object is ignored as if it was never enqueued/written.
+*   If an object that is either not Transferable or not Serializable is enqueued or written, the object is ignored as if it was never enqueued/written.
-*   If a Transferable object is enqueueud/written in a 'transfer' type `ReadableStreamDefaultController`, `TransformStreamDefaultController` or `WritableStreamDefaultWriter`, create a transferred version of the object using StructuredSerializeWithTransfer/StructuredDeserializeWithTransfer.
+*   If a Transferable and Serializable object is enqueueud/written in a 'transfer' type `ReadableStreamDefaultController`, `TransformStreamDefaultController` or `WritableStreamDefaultWriter`, create a transferred version of the object using StructuredSerializeWithTransfer/StructuredDeserializeWithTransfer.
     Proceed with the regular stream algorithm by using the transferred object instead of the object itself.
-*   If a Serializable object is enqueueud/written in a 'transfer' type `ReadableStreamDefaultController`, `TransformStreamDefaultController` or `WritableStreamDefaultWriter`, create a copy of the object using StructuredSerialize/StructuredDeserialize.
-    Proceed with the regular stream algorithm by using the copy of the object instead of the object itself.
 *   Introduce a WhatWG streams 'close-able' concept.
 An object that is 'close-able' defines closing steps.
     For instance `VideoFrame` closing steps could be defined using https://www.w3.org/TR/webcodecs/#close-videoframe.
     `ArrayBuffer` closing steps could be defined using https://tc39.es/ecma262/#sec-detacharraybuffer.